My first fight stick mod: The Aggretstick

 Brook’s board has 3 different ways to connect buttons and switches, and you can mix and match where it makes sense.
 I used a 20-pin harness for all the main arcade buttons and the stick, but had to independently wire Start and Select.

 Without modifying the casing, securing the Brook PCB and its wiring was a little challenging.
 I could only attach one side of the PCB to the case using stick-on PCB feet.
-I could have tried using a Dremel to trim down some of the interior structure to make room, but once the backplate was on, I found the lack of space combined with the cable tension held everything in place.
+I could have used a Dremel to trim down some of the interior structure to make room, but once the backplate was on, I found the lack of space combined with the cable tension held everything in place.

-Pro tip: test that all the buttons behave as you expect before putting the backplate back on.
+Pro tip: test all the buttons behave as you expect before putting the backplate back on.
 It’ll save you a load of hassle later.

 Marvel at the result!